Karumai, Iwate: Climate

 Karumai has a humid oceanic climate (Köppen climate classification Cfa) characterized by mild summers and cold winters.
-The average annual temperature in Karumai is 9.5 °C. The average annual rainfall is 1209 mm with September as the wettest month and February as the driest month.
+The average annual temperature in Karumai is 9.5 °C. The average annual rainfall is 1209 mm, with September being the wettest month and February being the driest month.
 The temperatures are highest on average in August, at around 22.5 °C, and lowest in January, at around -2.4 °C.

 Demographics

-Per Japanese census data, the population of Karumai peaked at around the year 1960 and has steadily declined over the past 60 years.
+Per Japanese census data, the population of Karumai peaked around 1960 and has steadily declined over the past 60 years.

 History

 The area of present-day Karumai was part of ancient Mutsu Province, dominated by the Nambu clan from the Muromachi period, and part of Hachinohe Domain under the Edo period Tokugawa shogunate.
 During the early Meiji period, the village of Karumai within Kitakunohe District, Iwate Prefecture was created on April 1, 1889, with the establishment of the modern municipalities system.
-Kita-Kunohe District and Minami-Kunohe Districts merged to form Kunohe District on April 1, 1897.
+Kita-Kunohe District and Minami-Kunohe District merged to form Kunohe District on April 1, 1897.
 The village was raised to town status on January 1, 1925.
 The neighboring villages of Kogarumai and Hareyama were merged with Karumai on January 1, 1955.

 Government

 Karumai has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
-Karumai, as part of Kunohe District, contributes two seats to the Iwate Prefectural legislature.
-In terms of national politics, the town is part of Iwate 2nd district of the lower house of the Diet of Japan.
+As part of the Kunohe District, Karumai contributes two seats to the Iwate Prefectural legislature.
+In terms of national politics, the town is part of Iwate's 2nd district of the lower house of the Diet of Japan.